 Ring’s devices can be linked together to provide closer integration, and it’d be nice if motion detected on a Ring camera (especially an outdoor one) could trigger the Ring alarm to sound.
 But is this possible?
 I’ve always been curious about this so I wrote this article to find out.

 It’s not currently possible for a Ring camera to trigger the Ring alarm (based on motion being detected).
-Only the reverse is currently true: the Ring alarm can start Ring cameras recording when it goes off.
+Only the reverse is currently true: the Ring alarm can start Ring cameras recording (or their sirens) when it goes off.
 However Ring are adding new features all the time, so cameras triggering alarms may be added in the future.

 Ring produce a range of smart cameras and doorbells: many are battery powered, whilst some are ‘externally powered’ (they’re usually hardwired to electric or power over Ethernet, but sometimes they’re solar powered instead).
 All recent Ring devices record in full HD (1920 x 1080 pixels).